 3. Journal thankful prayers.

 Bless the LORD, O my soul, and all that is within me, bless his holy name!
-(Ps.
-103:1).
+(Psalm 103:1).

 One way to respond to God in worshipful gratitude is to journal prayers of thanksgiving to Him.
 You can simply grab a notebook and with your Bible open, write prayers to God, thanking Him for who He is and what He has done in your life.